IrfanA13/Luminatech-lighting-business-performance-analysis/README.md

 # Outcome

 Overall, this project demonstrates the ability to work with large datasets, apply analytical techniques, and communicate insights in a way that supports real business decisions.
 It reflects a strong combination of technical skills and business understanding, which are essential for a data analyst role.

+### Data files are not included due to size, please contact for access